Clear Vision Without Surgery, Glasses or Soft Contact Lenses

 - Are anxious about refractive laser surgery and want an alternative to glasses and contact lenses

 Ortho-K contact lenses are a safe and viable method of correcting vision and the risks of wearing the lenses are no greater than wearing soft contact lenses.
 Unfortunately for some wearers, soft contact lenses can cause a few undesired symptoms.
-They can bind and accumulate debris, protein and micro-organisms which cause infections or allergic repsonses.
+They can bind and accumulate debris, protein and micro-organisms which cause infections or allergic responses.
 Wearing contact lenses in air conditioned environments can often cause drying of the eyes.
 Unfortunately not all contact lens wearers have a comfortable experience and this effects their lifestyle.
-Orthokeratology eliminates many of the problems associated with soft contact lens wear because the orthokeratology lenses only need to be worn at night.
+Orthokeratology eliminates many of the problems associated with soft contact lens wear because the Orthokeratology lenses only need to be worn at night.
 If you live an active lifestyle or work in an environment where wearing soft contact lenses are not a viable option, such as places exposed to dust and dirt, or in an office where the air conditioning dries out your lenses.
 Ortho-k may be the best solution.
-As an example, occupations as; office workers, police, firemen and divers may benefit from orthokeratology over traditional soft lenses.
+As an example, occupations as; office workers, policemen, firemen, professional sportsmen and divers may benefit from Orthokeratology over traditional soft lenses.

 Some interesting facts

 You've made it this far.
-You must be interested in orthokeratology!
-Below are in some interested facts about using orthokeratology.
+You must be interested in Ortho-K!
+Below are in some interested facts..

-- The lower the degree of myopia the faster the effect of orthokeratology treatment.
+- The lower the degree the faster the effect of Orthokeratology treatment.
 Only after a single overnight wear of the lenses creates about 75% of the desired effect.
-After 1 week of wear you have the fully desired effect is seen.
+After 1 week of wear you have the fully desired effect.

 - Ortho-K lenses are more comfortable then traditional rigid gas permeable lenses (hard lenses).
 This is because they are larger than RGP's and they are worn with the eyes closed.
 Most people have no difficulties sleeping and adapting to them.

-- Lenses are used on children to stop the progression of myopia cease further elongation of their eyeball.
-Larger eyeballs have higher degrees of myopia and in turn, have greater risks thinning and stretching of the retina.
+- Lenses are used on children to stop the progression of myopia, cease further elongation of their eyeball.
+Larger eyeballs have higher degrees of myopia and in turn, have greater risks of thinning and stretching of the retina.
 Thin and stretched retinas have higher risks of retinal detachments.